Inclusion

 Community Partners

 As a school that is partly funded and supported by the Dutch government, ISU is a member of two regional support networks (samenwerkingsverbanden) in Utrecht.
 For Primary we are a member of Samenwerkingsverband Primair Onderwijs Utrecht and for Secondary we are a member of Sterk VO.
 Both networks advise on and arrange support for students with additional educational needs.
 For matters related to the health of our students, we have a school doctor and nurse appointed by the municipality of Utrecht.
-Depending on the needs of the student and the family, ISU also works closely together with the Attendance officer (Leerplicht ambtenaar) and our local social care team (Buurtteam).
+Depending on the needs of the student and the family, ISU also works closely together with the external Attendance officer (Leerplicht ambtenaar) and our local social care team (Buurtteam).